Can I pay for Surgery with my Super?

-Dr Hunt finds that this process is particularly applicable to patients who are undergoing body contouring surgery following significant weight loss.
-After a patient has achieved a weight loss of more than 5 BMI points they can be considered for body contouring surgery on medical grounds due to excess skin and the issues associated with that excess skin.
+Dr Hunt finds that this process is particularly applicable to patients who are undergoing surgery following significant weight loss.
+After a patient has achieved a weight loss of more than 5 BMI points they may be considered for body contouring surgery on medical grounds due to excess skin and the issues associated with that excess skin.
 If the initial assessment is made by a specialist the SEF form can be submitted for release of funds.
-The process is relatively straightforward and one that Dr Hunt’s practice is very familiar with.
-The same process is also applicable for other medically necessary procedures such as a breast reduction or, in some cases, revisional breast surgery.
+The same process is also applicable for other medically necessary procedures such as a breast reduction mammaplasty or, in some cases, revisional breast surgery.

 Dr Hunt would suggest the first (and most important) place to start when considering the release of your superannuation funds is an assessment by a specialist after a referral by your GP.
 This means you can quickly understand whether the procedure is medical and from there the process of accessing superannuation funds is accessible online.

 Eligibility for early release of Superannuation

 Early release of super on compassionate grounds is a process managed by the Australian Taxation Office and is subject to strict regulations and requirements.
 For the ATO to consider the release of your funds you must meet the following criteria:

 - Your surgery must be deemed medically necessary and must not be elective surgery purely for cosmetic reasons.
 Medically necessary procedures can include –

 - Nose surgery (rhinoplasty) to correct breathing issues

 - Abdominoplasty (tummy tuck) and excess skin removal surgery after weight loss